 Harrisburg Man Indicted On Drug Trafficking And Firearms Charges

-HARRISBURG - The United States Attorney’s Office for the Middle District of Pennsylvania announced today that David Washington, age 43, of Harrisburg, Pennsylvania, was indicted on February 14, 2018, by a federal grand jury on drug trafficking and firearms charges.
+HARRISBURG – The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Khiri Arter, age 25, of Harrisburg, Pennsylvania, was indicted on April 11, 2018, by a federal grand jury on drug trafficking and firearms charges.

-According to United States Attorney David J. Freed, the indictment alleges that Washington possessed with the intent to distribute cocaine base, heroin, psychostimulants, fentanyl, and clonazepam on August 7, 2017, in Harrisburg.
-The indictment also alleges that Washington possessed three rifles and three handguns during and in relation to his drug trafficking activities.
-It is further alleged that at least one of the handguns had previously had its serial number obliterated.
+According to United States Attorney David J. Freed, the indictment alleges that Arter possessed with intent to distribute heroin, fentanyl, and crack cocaine on September 13, 2017, in Harrisburg.
+The indictment also alleges that Arter possessed a loaded Smith & Wesson 9mm handgun in furtherance of drug trafficking and unlawfully possessed that handgun as a previously convicted felon.

 The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Harrisburg Police Department.
-Assistant U.S. Attorney Chelsea Schinnour is prosecuting the case.
+Assistant U.S. Attorney Carlo D. Marchioli is prosecuting the case.

 This case was brought as part of Project Safe Neighborhoods (PSN), a program that has been historically successful in bringing together all levels of law enforcement to reduce violent crime and make our neighborhoods safer for everyone.
 Attorney General Jeff Sessions has made turning the tide of rising violent crime in America a top priority.
 In October 2017, as part of a series of actions to address this crime trend, Attorney General Sessions announced the reinvigoration of PSN and directed all U.S. Attorney’s Offices to develop a district crime reduction strategy that incorporates the lessons learned since PSN launched in 2001.